katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 <b>Latitude</b>

-Looking at a more detailed description of feature importance, latitude has a variable impact on the code release year prediction - having both high and low effects in both the positive and negative directions.
+Looking at a more detailed description of feature importance below, latitude has a variable impact on the code release year prediction - having both high and low effects in both the positive and negative directions.
 North and South, there are no consistent efficiency patterns showing up in this data.
 <br>

 <b>Longitude</b>